rocky-linux/documentation/en/rocky/8/guides/librenms_monitoring_server.md

 ![LibreNMS Database Status](images/librenms_configure_database_status.png)

 Once that is complete, the third button will be active, which is "Create Admin User", so go ahead and click this.
 You will be prompted for an admin user name.
 In our lab we are simply going to use "admin", and a password for that user.
 Make sure the password is secure and, again, log it somewhere safe, such as a password manager.
-You'll also need to fill in the email addresws for the administrative user.
+You'll also need to fill in the email address for the administrative user.
 Once all of that is completed, simply click the "Add User" button.

 ![LibreNMS Administrative User](images/librenms_administrative_user.png)